projectsbyandy/contract-testing/README.md

 ### Considerations
 - Contract testing works best when you have control over the Producer and Consumer
 - Will benefit APIs that change on a relatively frequent basis.
 If an API doesn't change the cost of setting up contract testing should be taken into consideration.
+- Tests need to be kept up-to-date and run regularly to make the most of contract testing.
+- Tests are relatively easy to write with a low barrier of entry.

 ## Project